 )

-Last Updated: 2 seconds ago by BrodNeil
+Last Updated: 2 months ago by BrodNeil

 Marketing is a very essential business tool that involves strategizing your product or service, price, promotion, and place that will satisfy the needs and wants of the consumers and benefit you in return.